craigmiller160/db-backup-service/README.md

 First, an output directory needs to be configured on the local filesystem.
 The Kubernetes volume will point to `/opt/kubernetes/data/db-backup-service`, however that path should be symlinked so that it points to an external hard drive.
 That way the data is written to a place that will not be affected if the hard drive with the OS needs to be wiped/reinstalled.

 Now, fully build the application with `mvn clean package`.
-Then, run the `deploy.sh` script to deploy it to Kubernetes in production.
+Then, run `kube-deploy` to use the deployment program to deploy the artifact.

 ## Adding Databases/Schemas to Backup